-Things to do in Vienna February 2020.
-Part of February in Vienna is pretty much dominated by dance balls.
-If you are not into dancing, there are enough ‘escape programmes’ that month, from concerts, exhibitions and (Beethoven!) operas to the best Faschingskrapfen.
+What are the best things to do in Vienna in February 2020?
+To be honest, this chilly month is pretty much dominated by dance balls.
+However, if you are not into dancing, there are enough ‘escape programmes’ that month, from concerts, exhibitions and (Beethoven!) operas to the best Faschingskrapfen.
 See also my tips for the seasonal best day trips from Vienna.
 If you plan to attend a concert, find out in Vienna concerts which best to choose.

 Things to do in Vienna February 2020.
 The first half of February is the busiest time for Vienna Balls, until the official ball season ends with Shrove Tuesday on 25th February.
 The Vienna Opera Ball (20th February), Europe’s most glamorous and top socialite ball, will be the society and international highlight of the ball season.